Leader Of Learning Podcast episode 87: Dismantling Racial Bias for Students with Alexs Pate

 In this episode of the “Devil’s EDvocate” series, co-hosts Dr. Dan Kreiness (@dr_kreiness) and Rachelle Dene Poth (@rdene915) tackle the topic of reopening schools during the COVID-19 pandemic.
 During the episode, we discussed stakeholder concerns, various models of what school may look like, what schools are doing well and what they aren’t, and we back it all up with relevant and timely research and data.

 Show Notes: In episode 81, I interview Mark Jackson (@spotsjaws), a middle school Social Studies teacher, subject area leader, and coach.
-During the episode, we discussed how to master student engagement and have fun in the classroom, how to build in project-based learning, and how to do it all during […]
+During the episode, we discussed how to master student engagement and have fun in the classroom, how to build in project-based learning, and how to do it all during distance learning.
+[Tweet “Check out […]